jeremymcrae/icapy/README.md

 ### Purpose
 This provides an `ica` command line tool, which should be available immediately after installation.
-You can run `ica --help` to get the full list of subcommands, get help for each subcommand with e.g. `ica ls --help`
+You can run `ica --help` to get the full list of subcommands, and also get help for each subcommand e.g. `ica ls --help`

  - `ica ls`: list files/folders on ICA
  - `ica select`: choose which ICA project to use